1867 - The Lost City of Eva - John Judy

 Returning home to South Carolina, at the end of the War of Northern Agression (Civil War) in 1865, John William Judy, found things in shambles and his wife dead.

 In 1867, wanting to make a fresh start, John headed out by horse and wagon, with his son Jasper, and arrived in Florida.
-They settled in an area that would soon be called Eva.
+They settled in an area that was called Eva.

-Eventually, both he and his son would marry local Cherokee women that lived in the area.
+Eventually, both John and his son would marry local Cherokee women that lived in the area.
 The union produced a new family for John William Judy.

 One child was a son, named John Irving Judy, born in 1868, who lived in the Eva area to the age of 105, passing away in 1973.
 Interviewed at age 102, John Irving Judy reminisced of trips to Mascotte in a wagon pulled by the ox that also did the plowing on his farm.
 He also spoke of those later days when he would come into Groveland on Saturday and sit on street benches conversing with the townspeople.